-Email abstracts (up to 500 words) to email@example.com describing your proposed paper by 3rd August 2020.
+Email abstracts (up to 500 words) to email@example.com describing your proposed paper by 21st September 2020.
 The abstract will then be sent to the Advisory Board for evaluation and authors will be given feedback.
 The highest ranked papers will be invited to present at the conference.
-All accepted papers will published in the conference proceedings that will have an ISBN.
+All accepted papers will be published in the conference proceedings that will have an ISBN.
 Please only submit abstracts if you have budgets to attend the conference.

 For more information on Sustainable Innovation 2021 please contact:Professor Martin Charter